telerik/kendo-ui-core/docs/framework/spa/overview.md

 ---
 title: Overview
+page_title: Overview | Kendo UI Single-Page Application
+description: "Learn how to create a Kendo UI Single-Page Application."
+slug: overview_kendoui_singlepageapplication
 position: 1
 ---

-# Kendo Single Page Application Overview
+# Single-Page Application Overview

-Kendo Single-Page Application (sometimes abbreviated as SPA) is a set of classes which aim at simplifying the building rich client-side based web applications.
+The [Kendo UI Single-Page Application (SPA)](http://demos.telerik.com/kendo-ui/spa/index) is a set of classes which aim at simplifying the building of rich client-side based web applications.

-More information about the Single-page Application pattern can be found in the [Single-page Application Wikipedia article](http://en.wikipedia.org/wiki/Single-page_application).
+For more information about the Single-page Application pattern, refer to the [Single-page Application Wikipedia article](http://en.wikipedia.org/wiki/Single-page_application).

+## Basics

+### Router Class

-The **Router** class is responsible for tracking the application state and navigating between the application states.
-The router integrates into the browser history using the fragment version of the url (`#page`), making the application states bookmarkable and linkable.
+The `Router` class is responsible for tracking the application state and navigating between the application states.
+The router integrates into the browser history using the fragment version of the URL (`#page`), making the application states book-markable and linkable.
 The router instance is also used for programmatic navigation to a given state.

+For detailed information on Kendo UI `Router` class, refer to [its overview article]({% slug router_kendoui_singlepageapplication %}).

+### View and Layout Classes

-The **View** and **Layout** classes are used for the UI rendering.
-UI Event handling and data binding can be performed either through **MVVM** or **declarative data attribute initialization**.
+The `View` and `Layout` classes are used for the UI rendering.
+UI event handling and data binding can be performed either through MVVM or through declarative data attribute initialization.

-## Hello World Single Page Application
+## Getting Started

+### Create the SPA

+The example below demonstrates how to create a Kendo UI Single-Page Application.

+###### Example

 ```html
     <div id="app"></div>